How I Found My Soulmate, Part 2: Meeting My Husband (Someone I Knew From Before)

 I didn’t understand why this guy was contacting me out of the blue.
 I thought maybe he was in some MLM and was trying to sell stuff to me (lol).
 Maybe he was starting a blog/business and needed my help.
 Maybe he was thinking of doing coaching and wanted my perspective.
 Maybe he was messaging a million girls and he was messaging me as one of those girls.

 But honestly speaking though, there was nothing wrong with his message.
 It was genuinely nice and warm.
-Not only did he bother to check my Facebook page to see what I was doing before messaging me, but he also took note of the fact that I was in Johannesburg and noticed what I just had for dinner.
-I mean who even does stuff like this nowadays?
+Not only did he bother to check my Facebook page to see what I was doing before messaging me, but he had also taken note of the fact that I was in Johannesburg and noticed what I just had for dinner.
+I mean who does stuff like this nowadays?

 (He later told me that he googled how to say “hello” in Afrikaan before messaging me, hence the “sawubona”!)